 Here are some important points that you need to pay heed to before adding an SSL certificate to your website:

 - Choose a Web Server with Support for HSTS (HTTP Strict Transport Security)

 HSTS, short for HTTP Strict Transport Security, is a web security policy mechanism.
 It safeguards websites, and users, against cookie hijacking and protocol downgrade attacks.
 HSTS is specified in RFC 6797 and is an IETF (Internet Engineering Task Force) standards track protocol.
 When choosing a web server catering to your HTTPS requirements, it’s important to go for a server that allows HSTS support.

 - Decide What Type of SSL Certificate to Choose

 There are several types of SSL certificates to choose from, such as single and wildcard certificates.
 You need to research well on all types available and then choose one that matches perfectly, or mostly, with your business requirements.

 - Employ Protocol Relative URLs

-While employing an SSL certificate, it’s important to make use of protocol relative URLs.
-These assist in minimizing the possibility of serving 404 pages in case where a user lands on a URL loaded from a development environment.
+While employing an SSL certificate, it’s important to make use of protocol-relative URLs.
+These assist in minimizing the possibility of serving 404 pages in a case where a user lands on a URL loaded from a development environment.